-Trademark infringement is a crime that occurs when a person uses a trademark that is deceptively similar to straight up copies another individual's already registered trademark without the permission of the owner.
+Trademark infringement is a crime that occurs when a person uses a trademark that is deceptively similar to straight-up copies of another individual's already registered trademark without the owner's permission.

-In this modern financial society, where branding is everything, Trademarks have evolved into one of the most sought after Intellectual properties.
-However, this IP is also a double edged sword, mostly because it has as many people to looking forward to register it as many people to steal it.
-Therefore, the Trademark Act of India has been placed in order to protect the mark wielders against the mark infringers.
+In this modern financial society, where branding is everything, Trademarks have evolved into one of the most sought-after Intellectual properties.
+However, this IP is also a double-edged sword, mostly because it has as many people looking forward to registering it as many people to steal it.
+Therefore, the Trademark Act of India has been placed to protect the mark wielders against mark infringers.

-Therefore, the article that is presented here is not merely a section that provides you with the punishments that can happen to the infringement, it is also a warning, to you if you are even thinking about infringing someone else's trademark.
+Therefore, the article presented here is not merely a section that provides you with the punishments that can happen to the infringement.
+It is also a warning if you are even thinking about infringing someone else's trademark.

-Trademark infringement is a crime that occurs when a person uses a trademark that is deceptively similar to straight up copies another individual's already registered trademark without the permission of the owner.
-The standards to check for such a thievery are as follows:
+Trademark infringement is a crime that occurs when a person uses a trademark that is deceptively similar to straight-up copies of another individual's already registered trademark without the owner's permission.
+The standards to check for such thievery are as follows:

-Before we dive into the punishment that can be bestowed upon the individuals of the mark, it is first needed to be proven that the symbol is indeed been stolen.
+Before we dive into the punishment bestowed upon the individuals of the mark, it must first prove that the symbol has indeed been stolen.
 To that end, the true owners of the mark can show that the infringer is partaking in the same business as they are.
 Furthermore, infringement proceedings are not only to be brought to the infringer, for the true owners can only show that the infringer is partaking in the same business practices.
 If these practices are likely to cause customer confusion, then it is proved that the mark is being stolen and misused by the other.

-When it comes to the matter of penalty, we should be careful who we point our fingers to.
-Therefore, you should know what sort of person should be deemed as an unauthorized use of trademark.
+When it comes to penalties, we should be careful who we point our fingers to.
+Therefore, you should know what sort of person should be deemed an unauthorized trademark use.

 An individual is deemed to be false fully applying for the goods and services trademark is: